sassoftware/sasoptpy/doc/guide/workspaces.rst

 >>>    ...

 You can define several models in the same workspace, and solve problems multiple times.
-All the statements are sent to server after :meth:`Workspace.submit` is called.
+All the statements are sent to the server after :meth:`Workspace.submit` is called.

 Adding components
 ~~~~~~~~~~~~~~~~~

-Unlike :class:`Model` objects, where components are added explicitly, objects defined inside a :class:`Workspace` is
+Unlike :class:`Model` objects, where components are added explicitly, objects defined inside a :class:`Workspace` are
 added automatically.

 For example, adding a new variable is performed as follows: